What is Yokoten?

 As a knowledge management device, Yokoten makes knowledge organizational, not individual.
 Yokoten is a two-way street, requiring proactive effort from both those acquiring and developing the knowledge, and those who could benefit from greater understanding of the requirements for success.

 If others are doing well, people tend to be interested in what they’re doing and how they’re doing it, so that they, too, can be successful.
-Sharing best practices is a key part attributing to the success of any organization.
+Sharing continuous improvement best practices is a key part attributing to the success of any organization.

 It’s important to learn from individual, personal experiences.
 But similar to the old saying, “learn from other’s mistakes,” it’s much easier and more effective to learn from the experiences, mistakes, and successes of others.